Week 14 — Molding and casting

 Group assignment

-Guangzhou (Chaihuo) — group documentation: comparing molding and casting materials, safety practices, and process workflows.
+Guangzhou (Chaihuo): group documentation comparing molding and casting materials, safety practices, and process workflows.

-1) Silicone comparison: pick by pour behavior, not sticker price
+Silicone comparison: pick by pour behavior, not sticker price

 HongDa vs ShinBon differed in viscosity and cure speed enough that bubble traps and demold effort changed on the same cup geometry.
-We agreed on a small test slug before any “hero” mold; the cheaper bottle was not cheaper once I counted rework on a detailed sprite shape.
+We agreed on a small test slug before any detailed mold; the cheaper bottle was not cheaper once I counted rework on a detailed sprite shape.

 HongDa silicone material